 But how did it perform when we brought it in for testing?
 Read our Asus 14-inch Vivobook S14 (M3407HA) review to find out.

-• Buy the best laptop for your budget – use our expert laptop reviews to quickly find the right model.
+Buy the best laptop for your budget – use our expert laptop reviews to quickly find the right model.
+Want to spend less?
+See our guide to the best budget laptops.

 Laptop deals £500 and above